-- 1. Q. If a Referee signals a goal before the ball has passed wholly over the goal-line and he immediately realises his error, is the goal valid? - A. No. The game should be re-started by dropping the ball at the place where it was when the Referee inadvertently stopped play.
+- 1. Q. If a Referee signals a goal before the ball has passed wholly over the goal-line and he immediately realises his error, is the goal valid? - A. No. The game should be re-started by dropping the ball on that part of the goal area line, parallel to the goal line, nearest to the place where it was when the Referee inadvertently stopped play.